Table Of Contents

 3.5.2 Purely Empirical FOT-Probability Theory for Modeling and Analysis of Time Series that are Stationary (S), Cyclostationary (CS), and Poly-Cyclostationary (PCS)

-The presentation slides presented here address the mathematical foundation and framework, developed by the WCM, for statistical time-series analysis based on statistical functions such as correlations, higher-order moments, and cumulative probability distributions, without involving the abstract mathematical model of a stochastic process.
+The presentation slides presented immediately below address the mathematical foundation and framework, developed by the WCM, for statistical time-series analysis based on statistical functions such as correlations, higher-order moments, and cumulative probability distributions, without involving the abstract mathematical model of a stochastic process.
 The purpose is to facilitate conceptualization and practical application.
 The application addressed is statistical spectral correlation analysis.

 3.5.3 Modification of the FOT-Probability Theory of CS and Poly-CS Time Series from Infinitely Long Data Records to Finite Segments